White Sands & Bosque del Apache Photography Workshop

 - Coincides with abundant migratory birds,

 - Learn how to photograph the Bosque del Apache from a local full-time professional photographer.
-I know the Bosque very well and photograph it all year round!
+I know the refuge and White Sands NP very well and photograph them frequently.

 - We will have a special raptor photography session with falcons and hawks — this is the best way to learn how to photograph birds in flight.